Breaking Barriers, Building Resilient Pastoral Communities in Uganda

 At RIWE_AFRICA, we believe that youth and women are not just beneficiaries of development but powerful agents of change.
 Our Livelihood Program is designed to equip them with the knowledge, skills, and resources to build sustainable income sources, improve household well-being, and lead transformative change within their communities.

 Climate change continues to threaten pastoralist communities in Uganda with prolonged droughts, floods, and livestock diseases.
 For families already struggling with poverty, these shocks bring hunger, conflict, and loss of livelihoods.
+At RIWE_AFRICA, we believe the solutions must come from the communities themselves.

 On 27 December 2025, RIWE_AFRICA, in partnership with Rwebisengo Cultural Association and other community women groups, officially launched a community-led campaign to protect women’s land and Property rights in Uganda’s cattle corridor, marking an important milestone in the fight against land dispossession and gender-based injustice affecting pastoralist women and widows.